Volume 6 • Number 2 • June 2013

 by Huntington Witherill

 In my view, one of photography’s greatest strengths is its ability to render stylized interpretations of reality.
 Actually, if you think about it, a stylized interpretation of reality is arguably the only type of reality that a camera is capable of rendering.
 So of course, it stands to reason that a photographer’s ability to create stylized interpretations might well be one of the medium’s most compelling attributes.
 Yet, in an act best described as one of virtual blind faith, why is it that we so often place such an unwarranted level of trust in the evidentiary truth of a photographic image?
 (By the way, I don’t actually have a definitive answer to this question because I, too, am still occasionally drawn to the flame.)

 Earlier this year, the Metropolitan Museum of Art in NYC mounted an exhibition titled: Faking it: Manipulated Photography Before Photoshop.
 And, in a review of the exhibition written by Richard Woodward for the Wall Street Journal, Woodward speculates that the show itself is “… assistant curator Mia Fineman's response to a persistent question she has been asked over the past five years: Have digital technology and software programs that alter an image with a few clicks on a computer keyboard destroyed faith in the evidentiary truth of photography?”
 Now I don’t want to spoil the outcome for you, but Fineman’s reported response was: “Not nearly as much as we’ve been led to believe.”
-(The entire article can be found: here.)
+(The original article can be found: here.)

 In truth, photographs have never possessed the attribute of being able to depict intrinsic truth, much less that of sufficiently defining any reality as we know it.
 (That’s a lovely picture of your wife, but isn’t it a shame that she’s only ten inches tall and, dare I say… flat?)